checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 set the maximum number of parallel project builds to a fraction of the actual number processors (for example, number of processor cores on your machine/3).

+LLVM/clang have some tests that depend on using Unix line ending conventions (line feeds only).
+This means that the sources you will be working with need to end with line feeds.
+Visual Studio preserves line endings for files, so this should work fine most of the time.
+If you are creating a file, you will need to save it using line feeds only
+(go to File->Advanced Save Options to set this option before saving the file).
+Otherwise, Visual Studio will save the file with carriage return/line feed line endings.

 ## Source organization
 LLVM uses subversion for distributed source code control.
 It is mirrored by Git repositories on Github: the [LLVM mirror](https://github.com/llvm-mirror/llvm) and